rmwenzel/islr/README.md

 ## Notes and Exercises

-Notes and exercises are organized by chapter in a directory `/<chapter name` which contains:
+Notes and exercises are organized by chapter in a directory like `/<chapter name` which contains:

 - `<chapter_name>_notes.ipynb` - Jupyter notebook of chapter notes for writing.
 All cells are Markdown, and there is no executable code.
 Contains a lot of LaTeX which is slow to render in Jupyter Notebook.
 - `<chapter_name>_notes.slides.html` - Html of chapter notes for easy reading.
 LaTeX is rendered once-and-for-all, and well.